tromer-unb/RACE/README.md

 # RACE Descriptor

-RACE (Radial–Angular Correlation) is an atomistic descriptor with species-independent dimensionality, designed for scalable and memory-efficient representations of chemically diverse datasets with many distinct elements.
+RACE (Radial–Angular Correlation Expansion) is an atomistic descriptor with species-independent dimensionality, designed for scalable and memory-efficient representations of chemically diverse datasets with many distinct elements.

 ---